The Importance of Exercise For The Gout Sufferer

 - Strength Exercises: Devised to increase and maintain the strength of your muscles by using weights or doing resistance exercises.
 Remember strong muscles help to support and take the pressure off sore joints, strengthening your bones.
 Consider yoga or tai chi as low impact strength exercising, see stretching exercises below.

-- Endurance or Cardiovascular Exercises: These exercises are will help improve your heart, increasing blood circulation, controlling your weight and giving your energy a boost.
+- Endurance or Cardiovascular Exercises: These exercises are may help improve your heart, increasing blood circulation, controlling your weight and giving your energy a boost.
 It is important to choose low impact aerobic exercises like walking, stair climbing, dancing, cycling which I love doing and swimming.
 Swimming offers the best aerobic exercise for the gout sufferer since this exercise does not put any stress on your joints since you’re moving in water.

 - Stretching Exercises: This will help your flexibility as well as your muscle strength.
 Yoga, pilates and tai chi are the most popular.
 Examples include muscle stretches and moving a joint as far as you can.